jpotts/ansible-alfresco/README.md

 have its own vault file).
 * Ansible Vault will launch a configurable editor.
 On save, the value will be encrypted using the Ansible Vault password.
+* To set values for the vault variables that are used in this project, copy and paste the following into your vault file (use whatever values you want, these mimic what used to be set by the installer):

+      vault_alf_db_password: admin
+      vault_alf_initial_admin_password: "209c6174da490caeb422f3fa5a7ae634"
+      vault_alf_jmx_monitor_password: monitor_password
+      vault_alf_jmx_control_password: control_password
+      vault_alf_keystore_password: kT9X6oe68t
+      vault_alf_truststore_password: kT9X6oe68t

 * When setting up a new vault for the first time use `ansible-vault encrypt group_vars/all/vault` to encrypt the file.
-After that, just use `ansible-vault edit`.
+After that, just use `ansible-vault edit group_vars/all/vault`.
+* You should now have an encrypted vault file that uses your own vault password that is stored in .vault-passwd.
+When you do `ansible-vault edit` you should see the values for the database password, JMX passwords, and key/truststore passwords.

 Remember that secrets are only encrypted on your local machine.
 Ansible decrypts the value in memory when the playbook runs, and then delivers the